-The Arizona Department of Transportation (ADOT) will be conducting a pilot to study lighting and the effects of converting the current lighting system from High Pressure Sodium (HPS) to Light Emitting Diode (LED).
+The Arizona Department of Transportation (ADOT) is conducting a pilot program to study lighting and the effects of converting the current lighting system from High Pressure Sodium (HPS) to Light Emitting Diode (LED).

 The goal of the pilot program is to better evaluate potential energy savings, cost savings, operation of the system and impacts of an LED upgrade.

 Studies have found the whiter light common to LED roadway lighting may result in better driver reaction times and improved visibility.
 An additional safety benefit is the longer life of the light, requiring less maintenance and crews working along the freeways.

 LED lighting will also have positive environmental impacts given the following: